Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 #### Interface types

-There are four kinds of interface types in the WebIDL bindings.
+There are four kinds of interface types in the Web IDL bindings.
 Callback interfaces are used to represent script objects that browser code can call into.
-External interfaces are used to represent objects that have not been converted to the WebIDL bindings yet.
-WebIDL interfaces are used to represent WebIDL binding objects.
+External interfaces are used to represent objects that have not been converted to the Web IDL bindings yet.
+Web IDL interfaces are used to represent Web IDL binding objects.
 "SpiderMonkey" interfaces are used to represent objects that are implemented natively by the JavaScript engine (e.g., typed arrays).